overlookinfra/.github/README.md

 # .github
-Default community health files for the Puppet Labs org
+Default community health files for org

 See below for more information.